Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird feeder

-The dye isn’t needed and the verdict is still out on whether it is harmful to the birds or not.
 Stay safe with this simple mixture of four parts hot water to one part sugar.
 Stir the mixture until the sugar is completely dissolved and cool to room temperature.

 That’s it.
 Nothing extra, like added sweeteners or honey, is needed.
 Hot water is typically enough to dissolve the sugar, but boiled water is best and helps the mixture last longer (up to a week) when stored in your fridge.
+Just make sure it is completely cooled before you fill the feeder.
+Keep your feeders clean and sanitary and the hummingbirds will come back again and again to sample your sugar water buffet!

 3. Install a perching spot